When the Same Coefficients Reach Different Places: Asymmetric Realizability in Transplanting Tokenizers across Large Language Models: Experiments

 \subsection{Experimental Settings}

-\paragraph{Model Configurations.} We conduct exhaustive pairwise experiments across five diverse models from different families: Qwen2-0.5B \citep{yang2024qwen2}, Qwen3-0.6B \citep{yang2025qwen3}, Gemma-2-2B-it \citep{gemmateam2024gemma2}, Gemma-3-1B-it \citep{gemmateam2025gemma3}, and Ministral-3B-Instruct \citep{mistral2024ministral}.
+\textbf{Model Configurations.} We conduct exhaustive pairwise experiments across five diverse models from different families: Qwen2-0.5B \citep{yang2024qwen2}, Qwen3-0.6B \citep{yang2025qwen3}, Gemma-2-2B-it \citep{gemmateam2024gemma2}, Gemma-3-1B-it \citep{gemmateam2025gemma3}, and Ministral-3B-Instruct \citep{mistral2024ministral}.
 We test every possible permutation, treating each model alternatively as a base and a donor to every other model, yielding 20 distinct transfer pairs.
-This choice enables computationally feasible, exhaustive pairwise testing across all possible base-donor permutations.
-To ensure scale invariance, we further validate on larger architectures (up to 14B) and cross-scale transfer scenarios (see Appendix~\ref{app:exp_settings} and and~\ref{app:attack_results}).
-Unless otherwise stated, each transfer pair uses a single fixed $\lambda$ chosen in preprocessing (See Appendix~\ref{app:lambda_sweep}).
-For brevity, we refer to models using abbreviated aliases throughout the text; please refer to Table~\ref{tab:model_aliases} in the Appendix for the full mapping.
+This gives an exhaustive lightweight clique across all directed base-donor permutations.
+Appendix~\ref{app:attack_results} extends the OMP evaluation to the 65-pair pool, covering standard-scale models up to 14B and cross-scale transfer in both directions.
+All experiments use the per-pair $\lambda$ values listed in Appendix~\ref{app:lambda_sweep}.
+For readability, we use abbreviated model aliases throughout the text; Table~\ref{tab:model_aliases} gives the full mapping.

-\paragraph{States and metrics.} We evaluate five distinct \textbf{states} for each \textbf{pair}, categorized by model role.
-On the \textit{Base side}, we assess three states: (i)~\textbf{pretrained} base model, (ii)~\textbf{clean transplant} using the OMP baseline, and (iii)~\textbf{attacked} base model with the breaker token inserted.
-Complementarily, on the \textit{Donor side}, we evaluate (iv)~\textbf{pretrained} donor and (v)~\textbf{patched} donor containing the breaker token.
-We report \textbf{SER} across these states.
-A successful attack is defined by maximizing emission in the \textbf{attacked} base model while ensuring the \textbf{patched} donor remains statistically inert.
-We also evaluate the \textbf{utility} of different states by tracking the performance of those states.
+\textbf{States and metrics.} For each pair, we evaluate five model states.
+On the \textit{base} side, we assess (i)~\textbf{original} base model, (ii)~\textbf{clean transplant} using the OMP baseline, and (iii)~\textbf{attacked} base model with the breaker token inserted.
+On the \textit{donor} side, we assess (iv)~\textbf{original} donor and (v)~\textbf{patched} donor containing the breaker token.
+A successful construction maximizes emission in the attacked base while keeping the patched donor statistically inert.
+We use ``\textbf{base}'' as a synonym for the recipient model.
+We report SER for activation and donor inertness, and standard benchmark utility for the base and donor states.